Do We Still Need Humans in the Loop? Human vs. LLM Annotation in Active Learning for TikTok Hate Speech Detection: Methodology

 \subsection{Label Space Definition}

+Following prior work on anti-immigrant hate speech~\citep{basile2019semeval, sanguinetti2018italian}, we define a binary classification task.
+A comment is labeled \textsc{anti-immigrant} if it expresses hostility towards immigrants (see next paragraph for detailed description).
+All other comments are labeled \textsc{not anti-immigrant}.

-We define a binary classification task.
-A comment is labelled \textsc{anti-immigrant} if it expresses hostility, fear, or opposition toward immigrants, refugees, or asylum seekers as a group, including xenophobic language, stereotypes, deportation rhetoric, or attribution of social problems to these groups.
-All other comments are labelled \textsc{not anti-immigrant}.
+\enote{hs}{ since this is central, it's probably ok to repeat it, but not if we're short of space.
+OLD VERSION A comment is labeled \textsc{anti-immigrant} if it expresses hostility, fear, or opposition toward immigrants, refugees, or asylum seekers as a group, including xenophobic language, stereotypes, deportation rhetoric, or attribution of social problems to these groups.
+All other comments are labeled \textsc{not anti-immigrant}. }

-\paragraph{Two-Question Annotation Framework.} For human annotation, we operationalise this label through two sequential yes/no questions rather than a direct label assignment: \begin{itemize}[noitemsep] \item \textbf{Q1:} Does this comment refer to immigrants, refugees, asylum seekers, foreigners, or immigration policy? \item \textbf{Q2:} Are these groups portrayed negatively through hostility, stereotypes, deportation rhetoric, or attribution of social or economic problems? \end{itemize} The final label is derived programmatically: $\textsc{anti-immigrant} \Leftrightarrow \text{Q1\,=\,YES} \wedge \text{Q2\,=\,YES}$; otherwise \textsc{not anti-immigrant}.
-This decomposition embeds the core decision logic directly into the annotation interface and enables diagnostic tracing of disagreements to the reference step (Q1) or the valence step (Q2).
+\paragraph{Two-Question Annotation Framework.} We operationalize this label through the two sequential yes/no questions Q1/Q2 rather than a direct binary judgment (same decomposition for both human and LLM annotation). \textbf{Q1 (reference):} Does this comment refer to immigrants, refugees, asylum seekers, foreigners, or immigration policy? \textbf{Q2 (valence):} Are these groups portrayed negatively through hostility, stereotypes, deportation rhetoric, or attribution of social or economic problems?

+The final label is computed as: $\textsc{anti-immigrant} \Leftrightarrow \text{Q1\,=\,YES} \wedge \text{Q2\,=\,YES}$; otherwise \textsc{not anti-immigrant}.
+The decomposition serves two purposes.
+For human annotators, it addresses low agreement in an initial pilot using a single holistic prompt (Fleiss $\kappa .175$; App.~\ref{app:holistic-pilot}), which required integrating topic, target, and valence in a single step.
+Embedding each criterion in the interface forces explicit evaluation and enables diagnostic tracing of disagreements to either reference (Q1) or valence (Q2).
+The same decomposition is used for the LLM interface, supporting a direct comparison without interface asymmetry confounds.
+We refer to this as the \emph{decomposed} (D) interface; a \emph{holistic} (H) ablation is reported in App.~\ref{app:interface-ablation}.